vettoreldaniele/bigwheels/README.md

 # Shader Compilation
 ## DXC
-The build system will look for `dxc.exe` in the Vulkan SDK bin directory.
+The build system will look for `dxc.exe` or `dxc` in the Vulkan SDK bin directory.

 To use a custom DXC executable use the following:
 ```